Hello Leo Steavart, HR Generalist this side,

 a) Before initiating the change, I wish you had read the theory of change management.
 You did not anticipate the backlash or the "resistance to change".

-c) From the employees' point of view, the news policies are thrust on their heads or in other words, they feel that the management has used a coercive leadership style.
+c) From the employees' point of view, the new policies are thrust upon them or in other words, they feel that the management has used a coercive leadership style.

 e) The changeover from the 5-day week to the 6-day week is always problematic.
-The people get too accustomed to the 5-day work.
-If few employees join the company because of the 5-day workweek.
-If it were to be the 6-day workweek, they simply would have refused to join your company.
-Now suddenly by increasing one more day, the employees are being let down.
+People get too accustomed to the 5-day workweek.
+If employees join the company because of the 5-day workweek, they might refuse to join with a 6-day workweek.
+Now suddenly increasing to a 6-day workweek, the employees feel let down.

 f) Why did the Associate Product Manager question your continuation as an HR Manager?
-While executing the change, were unjustly domineering?
+Were you unjustly domineering while executing the change?

-g) Lastly, you have written "The management is taking the decisions for implementing new things which are followed by Accenture".
-Merely copying the policies of the MNCs or other big companies does not make any company big.
-The companies grow provided they create a supportive culture.
-Yes, you may benchmark the industry leaders but please note the difference between "benchmarking" and "copying".
+g) Lastly, you have written "The management is making decisions to implement new things followed by Accenture".
+Merely copying the policies of MNCs or other big companies does not make any company big.
+Companies grow provided they create a supportive culture.
+Yes, you may benchmark industry leaders but please note the difference between "benchmarking" and "copying".

 The Next Step: - So what is the next step?
-The first step is to start crediting the salaries on time.
-This is sine qua non and there cannot be a compromise on it.
+The first step is to start crediting salaries on time.
+This is sine qua non, and there cannot be a compromise on it.

-The next step is to identify which decision will improve the organisation's productivity.
+The next step is to identify which decisions will improve the organization's productivity.
 Call the employees and ask for their suggestions.
-Implement the suggestions which have a wider consensus.
+Implement the suggestions that have a wider consensus.

 A few policies may have to be rolled back.
 Let the management not take this as their defeat but sometimes in life, we have to take a 'U' turn.

 Lastly, while initiating, let your management do this step by step.
-The people should get accustomed to the change.
+People should get accustomed to the change.
 They should be given time to adjust to a new working style.
-A sweeping change is always not desirable.
+A sweeping change is not always desirable.

 Thanks,